OasisLMF/GenerateDocs/src/sections/ODTF.rst

         runner:
           batch_size: 150000 # Number of rows to process in a single batch
         extractor:
+          type: mssql # other options are 'postgres' and 'sqlite'.
+Assumes a file if not specified
           options:
-            path: postgres # if path is not a file, specify which type database to connect to
             host: localhost
-            database: database-name
+            database: AIRExposure_CEDE
-            port: 5432
+            port: 1433
             user: user
             password: password
             sql_statement: ./sql/cede_location.sql # Path to the SQL file